EdDataScienceEES/tutorial-Kirstb-04/index.md

 </details>

-You can add as many collapsable sections into your markdown as you like, it can be very useful if you have a very long document!
+You can add as many collapsable sections into your markdown as you like, it can be very useful if you have a long document!

 <p>&nbsp;</p>